Taxes in 2021: 10 Important Innovations to Know About

 - head of household: $ 48, up from $ 750

 - other tax filing statuses: $ 32 - up from $ 500.

 8. More favorable tax credit for the adoptive parent

-A tax credit for qualified adoption costs will be more profitable in 2020.
-The maximum loan amount is $ 14 - compared with $ 300 in 14.
+The Qualified Adoption Cost Tax Credit will be more beneficial in 2020.
+The maximum loan amount allowed is $ 14, up from $ 300 in 14.

 9. More profitable tax credit for earned income